How It Works

 - An operator revokes the old enrollment (

-POST /revoke) - The user presents their passport or ID card (at an issuance station or on a new smartphone)
+POST /revoke) - The user presents their identity document (at an issuance station or on a new smartphone)

 - A new VDS is issued, the user re-enrolls with the new phone